 We've picked 10 spectacular plants to grow for autumn colour, below.

-Amelanchier lamarckii is beautiful, small tree that is attractive in all seasons.
+Amelanchier trees are beautiful, small trees that are attractive in all seasons.
 In March the branches have star-shaped flowers, just as the coppery pink young leaves unfold.
-In July the tree is studded with dark red berries.
+In July the trees are studded with dark red berries.
 In autumn, the yellowish green leaves turn scarlet and crimson.

 Autumn crocuses (Colchicum) flower in September and October.
 The large blooms suddenly appear from bare earth without any leaves – hence the common name, naked ladies.
 Colchicum 'Waterlily' has striking, double flowers with pinkish purple petals.
 Watch our video guide to growing colchicums.

 Cotoneasters give beautiful displays of red berries in autumn.
 Cotoneaster horizontalis is popular for the characteristic herringbone pattern of its stems, which makes it useful trained across the ground or on a wall.

 With colourful fruits and foliage, crab apples look wonderful in autumn.
 Malus 'Evereste' is flushed with red-flushed, orange-yellow fruits in autumn that complement the orange-yellow leaves.
 It is an excellent tree for smaller gardens, with a pleasant conical shape.